It’s thought that we cannot control aging, but scientists are looking for ways to slow down the aging clocks.

 The researchers note that this gene is an essential regulator of aging.
 Moreover, they are optimistic that this gene might someday be part of the strategy for anti-aging.

 It turns out, yes it can.
-Many studies came to the discovery that by lowering the caloric intake, we might slow down the process of aging, extend life, and last but not least, prevent chronic conditions which are related to age.
+Many studies came to the discovery that by lowering the caloric intake, we might slow down the process of aging, extend life, and last but not least, prevent chronic conditions that are related to age.

 As people age, the levels of triglycerides, insulin, and sugar gradually increase.
 A 2010 study looked at the effects of a diet high in fat on the typical signs of aging.
 The participants in the study were given a low-carb, high-fat diet with a suitable amount of protein.